 - Click on the Clone option from the top.

-3. Provide a name for your clone dashboard and then click on the Save button to save the changes.
+3. Provide a name for your clone dashboard, then click the Save button to save the changes.

-When you are creating a new dashboard in Azure Portal, it is by default Private.
-But, what if you want to share the azure dashboard with team members?
-Below information can help you to convert the Private Azure dashboard to Azure shared dashboard.
+Creating a new dashboard in Azure Portal is, by default, Private.
+But what if you want to share the Azure dashboard with team members?
+The information below can help you convert the Private Azure dashboard to an Azure shared dashboard.

 - Click on the Share button from the top header.

-2. Modify the properties that you want to change like Dashboard name, subscription name, and Location which is optional.
+2. Modify the properties you want to change, like Dashboard name, subscription name, and optional Location.
 Finally, click on the Publish button to publish the Azure Portal dashboard.

-Now, you can able to see the Private Azure Dashboard is changed to Azure shared dashboard.
+The Private Azure Dashboard has been changed to the Azure shared dashboard.

-If you don’t want your dashboard any more, you can delete your Azure Portal Dashboard with a single click using the below instruction.
+If you no longer want your dashboard, delete your Azure Portal Dashboard with a single click using the instructions below.

-Navigate to your Azure Portal Dashboard –> click on the Delete button –> Then click on the Ok button to confirm the process of deletion.
+Navigate to your Azure Portal Dashboard –> click on the Delete button and Then click on the OK button to confirm the deletion process.

 Azure dashboard pricing

-It is absolutely free.
-No need to pay any additional charges.
-Enjoy the benefit of creating any number of shared dashboards with no limit and up to 100 Azure Private dashboards.
+It is free—no need to pay any additional charges.
+Enjoy the benefit of creating shared dashboards with no limit and up to 100 Azure Private dashboards.

-Well, in this Azure article, we will discuss some frequently asked questions and answers on Microsoft Azure Dashboard.
+This Azure article will discuss frequently asked questions and answers on the Microsoft Azure Dashboard.

 Azure Dashboard FAQs